cop-cos/COP/docs/SynConHubApi/EN/Booking v2.md

  - 20059: "API booking cannot purchase FMC products"
  - 20060: "Permission denied"
  - 20061: "CosPlus | product booking must fill in all shipping related party information"
- - 20062: "Wrong import and export type of intermodal service"
+ - 20062: "Wrong import and export type of Intermodal service"
- - 20063: "The intermodal service does not exist"
+ - 20063: "The Intermodal service does not exist"
  - 20064: "Can't find the city"
- - 20066: "Some container types do not support intermodal service"
+ - 20066: "Some container types do not support Intermodal service"
- - 20067: "The intermodal service fee is charged by weight, and the estimated cargo weight of the box type is required"
+ - 20067: "The Intermodal service fee is charged by weight, and the estimated cargo weight of the box type is required"
  - 20068: "The estimated weight of the container is not in the optional range, please re-order"
  - 20070: "CosPlus | Shipper or consignee of shipping related party filled in the product booking is illegal."
  - 20072: "API cannot purchase this type of product"
- - 20073: "Charge Type:xxx,ChargeName:xxx cannot be set to Collect"
+ - 20073: "Charge type :xxx, charge name: xxx cannot be set to collect"
  - 20074: "The long-term product does not exist"
  - 20075: "The long-term product is off-shelf"
  - 20076: "Insufficient amount of available containers"